cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 ## Finalization
 1. Copy *the contents of* the HiyaCFW `for SDNAND SD card` folder to the root of your SD card
   - If asked to replace any files, do so
+  - If you are using Unlaunch v0.9, Replace `bootcode.dsi` on your SD card with the `bootcode.dsi` you previously downloaded
 2. Open the `Modified Files` folder from the HiyaCFW `for PC` folder
 3. Copy `bootloader.nds` to the `hiya` folder on your SD card
 4. Copy 00000002.app to `title` -> `00030017` -> `484e41XX` -> `content` folder on your SD card